Are you going to be selling your 4-H project? If so, how will you show your appreciation to your buyer?

 Individuals and businesses that purchase 4-H projects do so for many reasons, but not because they must.
-If someone takes the time to come to a sale, bid on and purchase your project it is because they want to support your project.
+If someone takes the time to come to a sale, bid on, and purchase your project, it is because they want to support your project.
 Make sure you are prepared to thank them properly.

-If you need help or have any questions about buyer baskets or appreciation gifts, please ask your 4-H Leader or 4-H Agent.
+If you need help or have questions about buyer baskets or appreciation gifts, please ask your 4-H Leader or 4-H Agent.